mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/18.basic-installation-zen-cart-1-3-x/default.en.md

 [plugin:content-inject](/content_blocks/download_installer)

-copy following file to your admin-directory
+In the mailbeez_installer-v3.xx fileset, navigate to catalog > admin, then copy the following file to your zen-cart admin-directory.

 ```bash
  mailbeez.php